Welcome to our school

 Today our school consists of the original Victorian School House, a 1970s addition, a new building housing two classrooms and a multipurpose hall.
 We are fortunate to have fabulous outside facilities including extensive playing fields, a forest class room, an amphitheatre, football cage, a wild area as well as our own pond, and each class has their own mini allotment which gives us plenty of learning opportunities outside of the classroom.

 On joining the school children quickly become an integral part of the community.
 As a small school there is a caring, family atmosphere where all children are taught the importance of consideration and respect for other people and their beliefs.
 Parents and carers have a vital role in the education of their children and we actively encourage close co-operation between home and school.
 We value and build on the experience and knowledge which pupils bring from their home lives and we hope that you will join with us in making your child’s time at Roydon Primary Academy both happy and successful.

 Every pupil and member of staff are part of a house team that they stay with for their whole time at our school.
 This means pupils can make friends with children from other classes of different ages and can compete for their house in a wide range of events.

 Our reward system for pupils helps them to learn and to be successful members of the school community.
 Pupils can earn points for their house with the achievements and dojo points for their learning attitude.
-Value certificates are handed out weekly for collaboration, excellence, effort, forgiveness, friendship, integrity, kindness, responsibility, respect and resilience.
-We also have a Head of School's class of the week.
+Value certificates are handed out weekly for Empathy, Achievement, Resilience, Teamwork and Healthy living.

 Class councils are held every week to discuss issues and make decisions on changes that we can make to make the school even better.
 The Junior Leadership Team (JLT) representatives meet regularly with the Head of School ensuring that the pupil voice is heard.